Heine Gikling Bruseth

-Heine Gikling Bruseth (born 6 April 2004) is a Norwegian professional footballer who plays as a central midfielder for Eliteserien club Sarpsborg 08, on loan from Major League Soccer club San Diego FC.
+Heine Gikling Bruseth (born 6 April 2004) is a Norwegian professional footballer who plays as a central midfielder for Eliteserien club Kristiansund.

 Club career

 Kristiansund

 Bruseth, a product of the Kristiansund academy, signed to the senior team in 2022.

-Loan to Levanger

 Bruseth was loaned to Norwegian Second Division club Levanger FK for a portion of the 2022 season.
 On 11 June, Bruseth made his senior debut when he came on as an 86th-minute substitute for Audun Engen Vik in a 4–1 win at Frigg Oslo FK.
 After seven appearances for the club, Bruseth returned to Kristiansund.